Cheesebaron/Cheesebaron.MvxPlugins/README.md

 - **AppId** A plugin for genererating a Unique application ID and get some basic information about the phone
 - **Azure Access Control** This plugin provides Authentication against Windows Azure ACS (don't confuse it with Windows Azure Mobile Services).
+- **Connectivity** A plugin for gettint network information and status.
 - **Settings** A plugin for saving simple key/value kind of settings into persistant storage
 - **SimpleWebToken** A plugin to create SimpleWebToken's from raw representations and to generate your own.
+- **SMS** A simple task to send SMS using default/install SMS applications on device.
 - More to come!
 If you have a good idea, feel free to pitch it with me.

 Thanks to